Chaostheorie/c-lang-parser/README.md

 See new file REAMDE_converted.md
 ```

+## How to use

+The intended use is to convert text, markdown or other types of not encoded (pdf, odf ...) files.
+Also the included `parse.py` is a simple to use tool to the `CLangParser` object.
+To make the experience good for all types of users the included levels.
+To properly take advantage of the levels you should determine in which category you sort yourself in you can take a look at `parse_rules.json` after you have took a look maybe try the levels out with `--level=int` (default: 1 mor with `--help`).
+Also <ou can take a look at `forms.json` to take a look at thefomrs and maybe try them out with `--forms=True` (default: False).

 ## Compile with cython3 and gcc

 This is currently broken due to some cython3 problem with recognizing the args of `CLangParser.parse` as `object` and _`text`_.